actions-marketplace-validations/arprax_alnoms-guardrail/README.md

 [![GitHub Marketplace](https://img.shields.io/badge/Marketplace-Alnoms_Guardrail-blue.svg)](https://github.com/marketplace/actions/alnoms-performance-guardrail)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-**Stop expensive performance mistakes from reaching production.**
+**Stop code that slows your system as it scales from reaching production.**

 The Alnoms GitHub Action acts as a CI/CD FinOps compliance gate for your Python codebase.
-By detecting inefficient algorithmic patterns (like $O(N^2)$ or $O(N^3)$) early in the Pull Request cycle, Alnoms prevents code that will cause massive cloud compute spikes from ever being merged.
+By detecting inefficient scaling patterns (like $O(N^2)$ or $O(N^3)$) early in the Pull Request cycle, Alnoms prevents code that will cause massive cloud compute spikes from ever being merged.

 ## 💡 How it Works